dl-forks/rsted/README.rst

 repository at https://github.com/anru/rsted is no longer maintained, and works only on Python2.

-The link to try it online (http://rst.ninjs.org/) is, alas, no longer working.
+You can try it at http://destrangis.eu.pythonanywhere.com as the former link (http://rst.ninjs.org/) is, alas, no longer working.

 Getting setup